CTSecUK/DEADFACE_CTF_2021/Write-ups/SQL/City Lights (40 Points).md

 +-------------------+
 ```

-I tried for some time to get the SQL query to produce the correct results, but in the end decided it was likley there was some additional whitepasce or strange charcter encoding causing the issues to decided insteed it was easiser to remove the duplicates manually!
+I tried for some time to get the SQL query to provide the correct results, but in the end decided it was likley there was some additional whitepasce or strange charcter encoding causing the issues to decided insteed it was easiser to remove the duplicates manually!

 After manualy removing the duplicates from the list above I came up with the corect count of `444`